Gibberlings3/Full_Plate_and_Packing_Steel/fullplate/readme-fullplate.txt

 Full Plate and Packing Steel

-Beta 3, Xxx 200X
+Beta 3, Nov 2008

 Between You And Harm: Armour System Rework for BG2 and IWD

 AD&D's armour system never made sense to me.
 Characters as agile and sprightly in full plate as in light leather armour.
-Heavy armour not helping one bit if a goblin happens to roll a 20 when hitting you in the chest with a butterknife.
+Heavy armour not helping one bit if a goblin happens to roll a 20 hitting you in the chest with a bent butterknife.
 You get hurt just as bad as the random unarmoured commoner.

 And in BG2, AC simply isn't effective after a while.
 Opponents